ashdag001/NIGHT-OWLS/README.md

 1.  **Actual LLM Integration:** Migrate the rule-based chat logic to the Gemini API for truly dynamic, context-aware responses and real-time financial education.
 2.  **OCR/Document Scanning:** Use ML Kit to scan income documents or Aadhaar cards.
 3.  **Local Persistence:** Store user conversation history using SQLite or Preferences.
+4.  **Installed an APK file of the app on an actual android 11+ device**
+5.  **Used figma for additional aesthetics and design.